BabylonJS/Documentation/content/How_To/animation/baked_texture_animations.md

   mesh.instancedBuffers.bakedVertexAnimationSettingsInstanced = new BABYLON.Vector4(0, 0, 0, 0);
 ```

-Then you set the parameters for the thin instances as a
+Then you set the parameters for the thin instances:

 ```js
   // allocate the parameters